KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 Dictation can be used to let users enter text by speaking instead of typing on the keyboard.
 Since keyboard extensions have no access to the microphone, KeyboardKit lets you trigger dictation from a keyboard extension and perform it in the main app.

-In KeyboardKit, a ``DictationService`` can start dictation from the keyboard by opening the main app, perform dictation in the app, then return to the keyboard and apply the dictated text when dictation completes.
+In KeyboardKit, a ``DictationService`` can start dictation from the keyboard by opening the main app, perform dictation in that app, then return to the keyboard and apply the dictated text when dictation completes.

 Unlike most other service types, the open-source project doesn't include a dictation service.
 You have to upgrade to KeyboardKit Pro or implement a custom dictation service to be able to use dictation in your keyboard.